cse442-software-engineering-ub/f25-no-brainers/dorm-mart/api/auth/utility/README.md

 ### Frontend

-The frontend needs to include credentials in fetch requests:
+The frontend should include credentials in fetch requests so cookies/sessions are sent:

 ```javascript
 fetch('http://localhost:8080/api/your-endpoint.php', {